wiwikuan/fast-srt-subtitle/README.md

 * Copy all the files to a folder.
 * Put video.mp4 in the same folder.
 * Put transcription (newline separated) to subs.txt in the same folder.
 * Open a node.js http-server in that folder.
+(Don't use Python's web server, which has video-seeking problem)
 * Goto your local http-server in Firefox/Chrome/Safari.
 * Controls:
   * K: Timestamp this line's end time & next line's start time